Skip to Main Content Skip Table of Content

 Image CDN

-Here are some of the 3rd parties image CDN services that offer custom Domain/ sub-domains like
+Here are some of the 3rd parties image CDN services that offer custom Domain/sub-domain functionalities like-

-Elementor has a Table of Content widget which is super flexible compared to the one I am using.
+Elementor has a Table of Content widget which is super flexible compared to the one I am using right now.

 Elementor's Table of Content widgets

-For an alternative solution, I use the LuckyWP Table of Contents By LuckyWP and setup to automatically insert headings not via the shortcode method.
+For an alternative solution, I use the LuckyWP Table of Contents and set it up to automatically insert headings not via the shortcode method.
+This plugin is not dependent on jQuery.
+If you use their shortcode then jQuery will be used to load the table of content items.

 Lucky WP Table of Content settings